-Vegan Macaroons made EASY and QUICK!
-These Mocha Coconut Vegan Macaroons “coco-roons” are flavored with dark chocolate, espresso, and bourbon vanilla.
+Vegan macaroons made EASY and QUICK!
+These Mocha Coconut Vegan Macaroons “cocoroons” are flavored with dark chocolate, espresso, and bourbon vanilla.
 A healthy cookie that you will love!
-Made with a few simple ingredients and are gluten free!
+Made with a few simple ingredients, these are gluten-free cookies!
 Plus, a video tutorial, showing just how easy they are to make.

 OK friends, I’m a little too excited for this recipe, coconut mocha vegan macaroons.
 They are my new science project.
 A tasty, yummy, gluten-free vegan macaroons science project.
 You see, you might’ve noticed that I posted the aquafaba tutorial last weekend.
 If you didn’t, I highly recommend you check it out.
 It’s pretty nifty.

 That being said, once I started using Aquafaba, I couldn’t stop.
 They were so much I wanted to check out.
 Baking season is upon us, and I couldn’t wait to see if this egg white replacer would really work in certain recipes… hence the vegan macaroons and all that fluffy chickpea jazz.

 I have a lot of friends and readers who have certain allergies or are on elimination diets.
 Heck, I’m the same way.
 Sometimes I have to back off certain foods for a while and other times I’m A-OK.
 I think this is true for everybody.
 It really depends on our own unique needs, am I right?

 What’s the difference between vegan macaroons and French macarons?

 Speaking of unique needs, vegan macaroons with chocolate and espresso.
 It is a need – a must need.
 And it is so easy, I just love it.
 But don’t confuse these mocha vegan macaroons with French macarons.